home-assistant/home-assistant.io/source/_integrations/sensibo.markdown

 ## Select Entities

-For supported devices this integration provides support to set the following modes by the select entity
+For supported devices, this integration provides support to set the following modes by the select entity:

 - Horizontal swing
 - Light